 Recommended for Grades 3-5

-In this goal model, teachers set goals for students' average percent correct, average book level or reading range, and points earned; these goals are selected for specific marking periods.
+In this goal model, teachers set goals for students' average percent correct, points earned, and reading range; these goals are selected for specific marking periods.
 When students view their progress, their points earned are represented by a rocket traveling toward a planet, and students can see how close they are to the goal, how much time is left, and whether they are on track to meet their goal.
-Gauges show students whether they are meeting their average percent correct and average book level goals (if used); if you are using reading ranges, a message tells the student more about how their book selection matches the reading range.
+A gauge shows students whether they are meeting their average percent correct goal; a message tells the student more about how their book selection matches the reading range.
 Students can also see information about their reading, including the number of quizzes they have passed, the number of words they have read, the percentage of fiction and nonfiction they've read, and the percentage of reading they've done in English and Spanish (if they've passed quizzes in both languages).
 Below that, students can see their Star Reading and Star Math scores if they have scores from the selected marking period.
 A Marking Period drop-down list lets students see whether they met past goals.

 Recommended for Grades 6+

 This goal model is similar to the model for grades 3-5, but using images that are suitable for older students.
-As in the grade 3-5 model, teachers set marking period goals for students' average percent correct, average book level or reading range, and points earned.
+As in the grade 3-5 model, teachers set marking period goals for students' average percent correct, points earned, and reading range.
 Students see all the same information that they see in the grades 3-5 model; however, instead of a rocket, students are shown their points progress on a bar graph.

 Goal Types for Older Students